 - Remobilised Footwall: Consists of structurally remobilised and high graded nickel sulphides which have squirted off into the footwall.
 These have not been modelled as they are erratic and cannot be tied together in the current wide spaced drilling.
 These may provide additional localised high grade nickel sulphide pods as drill density is increased.
 Typically drill intersect grades in this zone are between 3.5% and 7% nickel.

 Nickel grades and widths are greatest towards the centre of the komatiite lava channel and form two higher grade zones towards the top and bottom of the mineralised channel.
 The nickel sulphide intersections typically become thinner and lower grade towards the edges of mineralised zone.
-This is consistent with Kambalda-style komatiite-hosted nickel models which helps the Poseidon geologist’s to interpret the geology and target the prospective mineralised channel.
+This is consistent with Kambalda-style komatiite-hosted nickel models which helps the Poseidon geologist’s to interpret the geology and target the prospective mineralised zones.